apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/dnnl_quantization.md

   # need to override this function, however we are doing this for the sake of this article
   return self.min_max_dict
 ```
-Quantization API ‘inject’ names of nodes which require calibration into the include_layers attribute of custom collector — list of included layers allows to avoid unnecessary collecting on nodes which are not relevant in terms of quantization.
-Using this attribute is fully optional and userr can implement his own logic.
+Quantization API ‘injects’ names of nodes which require calibration into the include_layers attribute of custom collector — list of included layers allows to avoid unnecessary collecting on nodes which are not relevant in terms of quantization.
+Using this attribute is fully optional and user can implement his own logic.

 After collecting all statistic data post_collect function is called.
 In post_collect additional processing logic can be implemented, but it must return dictionary of nodes names as key and tuple of minimum and maximum values which should be used to calculate data scaling factors.